 |Reasonable (R)||Significant details are published, but researchers either do not have full confidence in the root cause, or do not have access to source code to fully confirm all of the interactions that may lead to the result.
 Reasonable confidence exists, however, that the bug is reproducible and at least one impact is able to be verified (proof-of-concept exploits may provide this).
 An example is a detailed write-up of research into a vulnerability with an explanation (possibly obfuscated or “left as an exercise to the reader”) that gives assurances on how to reproduce the results.|

-These metrics enable the analyst to customize the CVSS score depending on the importance of the affected IT asset to a user's organization, measured in terms of complementary/alternative security controls in place, Confidentiality, Integrity, and Availability.
-The metrics are the modified equivalent of base metrics and are assigned metrics value based on the component placement in organization infrastructure.
+These metrics enable the analyst to customize the CVSS score depending on the importance of the affected IT asset to a user’s organization, measured in terms of complementary/alternative security controls in place, Confidentiality, Integrity, and Availability.
+The metrics are the modified equivalent of Base metrics and are assigned values based on the component placement within organizational infrastructure.

 The full effect on the environmental score is determined by the corresponding Modified Base Impact metrics.
 That is, these metrics modify the environmental score by reweighting the Modified Confidentiality, Integrity, and Availability impact metrics.
 For example, the Modified Confidentiality impact (MC) metric has increased weight if the Confidentiality Requirement (CR) is High.
 Likewise, the Modified Confidentiality impact metric has decreased weight if the Confidentiality Requirement is Low.
 The Modified Confidentiality impact metric weighting is neutral if the Confidentiality Requirement is Medium.
 This same process is applied to the Integrity and Availability requirements.